MathematicGuy/RemoteObsidian/Project Skin/Spaces/German Vocab Revision.md

 	Mir geffällt das Kissen, Kann ich es kaufen

 Nur eine Treppe im Mehrfamilienhaus - only one Staircase in the department building

+Willkommen, Was möchten Sie im Urlaub machen - welcome, what would you like to do on holiday/vacation

+Wie funktioniert die fernsehen / how does the TV work ?